An Example Of A Uri Would Be

 Q: What is the maximum length of a URI?

 A: The URI specification does not impose a strict limit on the length of a URI.
-However, practical limitations may be imposed by web servers, browsers, and other software components.
-In general, it is recommended to keep URIs reasonably short to ensure compatibility and usability.
+Still, practical limitations may be imposed by web servers, browsers, and other software components.
+Even so, in general, it is recommended to keep URIs reasonably short to ensure compatibility and usability.
 Many older browsers and servers had limits around 2000 characters, but modern systems often support much longer URIs.

 Q: How do I encode special characters in a URI?